-- 8.1 The following other matters to which particular regard must be given are relevant to the consideration of LDL and Swan's submission: - (b) the efficient use and development of natural and physical resources; - (c) The maintenance and enhancement of amenity values; - (f) the maintenance and enhancement of the quality of the environment. - 8.2 The approval of the requested LDRZ will, in my opinion, lead to efficient use and development of natural and physical resources given their strategic location adjoining an established LDRZ.
-The operative LDRZ provisions will ensure the amenity values of the site, and surrounding environment, are maintained and enhanced.
-However, the requested LDRZ is likely to adversely affect amenity values when viewed from some established residential areas and Wattie's Track.
-The approval of the requested LDRZ would also assist in maintaining and enhancing the quality of this environment by ensuring development does not adversely affect the ONF of the Shotover River.
+- 8.1 The following other matters to which particular regard must be given are relevant to the consideration of Kerr Ritchie submission: - (b) the efficient use and development of natural and physical resources; - (c) The maintenance and enhancement of amenity values; - (f) the maintenance and enhancement of the quality of the environment. - 8.2 The approval of requested LDRZ will, in my opinion, lead to efficient use and development of natural and physical resources given their strategic location adjoining an established LDRZ.
+The operative LDRZ provisions will ensure the amenity values of the site, and surrounding environment, is maintained and enhanced.